Cabaret Fellows Programs - August 2-12, 2017

 A select group of individuals are provided with an intense course of study.
 With two master artist classes daily, one in the morning and one in the afternoon, the Fellows work with expert music directors to prepare for public performances during the conference, and are also encouraged to experiment and sing nightly at the conference's open mic sessions.
 Master classes with visiting artists are also incorporated into the course.

-**NOTE: The application materials below reflect the 2015 application process and are for reference purposes only.
+PLEASE NOTE: The application materials below reflect the 2016 application process and are for reference purposes only.

 Only complete applications will be considered, which includes 1) an application form 2) application fee of $35 and 3) video audition.